The Ledger Nano S is a very popular and very safe wallet for securing bitcoins.

 - BNB Token: Ledger supports BNB token and all the supported coins on BNB chain.

 - Litecoin (LTC): LTC is popularly known as the “silver of cryptocurrencies”.
 I’m not too bullish on LTC, but having 3-4% in your portfolio is not a bad move.

 - Dash (DASH): I met the Dash team when I visited the Bitcoin Miami event.
 I feel Dash has a great future considering they have a really strong team, great marketing, and most importantly, a usable currency.
 I would suggest that 20-25% of your portfolio is reserved for Dash.

 - Dogecoin (DOGE): On a Ledger wallet, you can store Dogecoin as well.
 I’m not certain about the future of Dogecoin, so my stance is not to buy.
 If something changes, I will write a post about it.

 - Zcash (ZEC): Zcash is a privacy-based cryptocurrency and is loved by many.
 It’s a decent investment, but I wouldn’t put more than 4% in my portfolio.

 - Ripple (XRP): For those who are looking to hold Ripple long term, the Ledger is an ideal choice.
 They added support in mid-2017, and now, I believe it’s one of the best wallets for holding Ripple.

-If you are a long term HODLER, then my suggestion for you is to buy the Ledger Nano S and put your bitcoins on it.
+If you are a long-term HODLer, then my suggestion for you is to buy the Ledger Nano X and put your bitcoins on it.
 Moreover, if you are in a country where you can buy Dash, ETH, LTC, or other cryptos directly, then you should definitely secure them with a hardware wallet like the Ledger.